cloud-security-labs/VPN-calculator/README.md

 Additionally, it may be the case that your scenario would require a custom pricing, which is not provided by this calculator.

+This calculator has not been optimized for mobile or ultra-wide screen view.**

 ## Terminology
+Below are explanations for each input of the calculator:

 - user: how many clients, employees, etc will be using the VPN
 - device: how many systems (mobile, laptop, computer, etc) that a user can use with the VPN
 - remote networks: where you want your VPN to be situated for (**ex**: you want your site in Maryland to be located in Europe would require 2 networks)

-**Note: Calculator has not been optimized for mobile or ultra-wide screen view.**